fayaoliu/fayaoliu.github.io/index.md

 - Structured representation learning from images and videos
 - Generative world modelling for simulation and forecasting

+I am always looking for motivated PhD students.
+Scholarships are available [link].
+Please feel free to contact me if you are interested.
+Kindly note that only shortlisted candidates will be notified.

 ## Publications

 - [View publications](./publications.md)